Have you ever felt scared of not getting help before even being in a tough spot?

 What kind of job is good for someone with anxiety?

 There is no “perfect” job for someone with anxiety.
-But certain jobs might better suit people who suffer from this condition.
+However, certain jobs might better suit people who suffer from this condition.

-For example, jobs that allow you to work from home, or have a lot of control over your environment, might be better for someone with anxiety.
+For example, jobs that allow you to work from home or have much control over your environment might be better for someone with anxiety.